Incredible Natural and Economic Resource

 League members in each of the Great Lakes states have joined together to promote restoration of our beautiful Great Lakes.
 The League’s current priorities are stopping aquatic invasive species and protecting water supply.
 Our Clean Boats Campaign engages boaters, anglers, and other water recreationists in stopping the spread of aquatic hitchhikers by properly cleaning equipment after each use.

-Invasive Species Prevention
+Stopping Invasive Species

-We are also working toward better legislative protection of the Great Lakes on the federal and state levels.
+We're working toward better legislative protection of the Great Lakes on the federal and state levels.
 The League suggests several steps to halt the invasion.
 First, there needs to be better coordination between the agencies responsible for managing Great Lakes shipping.
 Many invasives arrive in the ballast water of seagoing vessels.
 The League believes that one agency should be assigned the lead for developing and enforcing ballast water regulations.
-In addition, the Coast Guard should begin enforcing the ballast water regulations it is responsible for under the National Invasives Species Act, and the U.S. Environmental Protection Agency should regulate ballast water discharge as a nonpoint source pollutant under the Clean Water Act.
+In addition, the Coast Guard should begin enforcing the ballast water regulations it is responsible for under the National Invasive Species Act, and the U.S. Environmental Protection Agency should regulate ballast water discharge as a nonpoint source pollutant under the Clean Water Act.
 One technique for treating ballast water that the League thinks should be used more is known as “swish and spit.”
-Basically, anytime a ship enters the lakes, its ballast tanks are flushed with chlorinated water to kill any hitchhikers.
+Basically, any time a ship enters the lakes, its ballast tanks are flushed with chlorinated water to kill any hitchhikers.

 Second, the Lacey Act should be amended to include all non-native species to the Great Lakes.
 This legislation already makes it illegal to trade animals or plants taken in violation of any U.S., Indian tribal, or foreign law, treaty, or regulation.
 Adding exotics to the list would help reduce the likelihood of invasives being introduced through pet, bait, and live fish markets.

 Finally, the Mississippi River and other watersheds should be completely separated from the Great Lakes.
 Currently, they are connected through canals, allowing invasive species to travel from the Great Lakes into other watersheds.
+Until such complete physical separation can be achieved, barriers to passage of invasive Asian carp constructed at the Brandon Road Lock and Dam near Joliet, Illinois, must be swiftly completed.
+Funding to fully deploy all of the authorized operations at Brandon Road must be maintained.